 5. Advertising Costs

 Advertising costs range from printed flyers to online ads.
-Wherever you put your dollars, make sure you factor advertising into your initial costs and ongoing costs for your subscription box business.
+These costs need to be factored into your initial and ongoing costs for your subscription box business.

-These costs are called your Customer Acquisition Costs.
-The beauty of this business is that you only have those costs one time.
-It's the cost to acquire that person as a customer, but because this is a recurring membership, you don’t have those costs on box number 2, or 3, or 4.
-It's ok to spend a little more upfront because you will keep customers for more than one purchase.
+Advertising costs are called your Customer Acquisition Costs.
+One of the great things about the subscription box business is that you’ll only have these costs one time.
+You incur a cost to acquire that subscriber, but because a subscription is a recurring membership, you don’t have those costs for boxes 2, 3, 4, and so on!

-I started my business with $1500 and a lot of hustle.
-I built it slowly with what I could afford to reinvest month after month.
-I didn’t have custom packaging and lots of advertising dollars in the beginning, but I set a goal and worked towards that, investing a little more each month.
-My subscriptions went from 44 monthly subscribers to over 2700 in a few years.
+I started my subscription box business with $1500 and loads of determination and hard work.
+I built my business slowly, reinvesting what I could afford month after month.
+I didn’t start out with custom packaging or a big advertising budget, but I set goals and worked toward them.
+My subscriptions grew from 44 when I launched to 3000 a few years later.